HavokInspiration/cakephp-actions-class/README.md

       IndexAction.php
 ```

-Your `Action` class are only expected to hold an `execute()` method.
-It can hold any passed parameters as in regular controller actions.
-Meaning the URL `/posts/edit/5` will pass `$id` as `5` in the `execute()` method of the `EditAction` class in our previous example.
+Your `Action` classes are only expected to hold an `execute()` method.
+It can receive passed parameters as in regular controller actions (meaning the URL `/posts/edit/5` will pass `5` to the argument `$id` in the `execute()` method of the `EditAction` class in our previous example).

 ## Compatibility

-This plugin was designed to have a maximum compatibility with CakePHP behavior.
+This plugin was designed to have a maximum compatibility with the regular CakePHP behavior.

 ### Fallback to CakePHP regular behavior

-If you wish to use this plugin in an already built application, this plugin will first try to provide a response using an `Action` class.
+If you wish to use this plugin in an existing application, it will first try to provide a response using an `Action` class.
 If an action class matching the routing parameters can not be found, it will let CakePHP fallback to its regular behavior (meaning looking for a `Controller` class).

-This also means that you can develop a plugin with controllers implementing this behavior without breaking the base application (since, when the **cakephp-actions-class** plugin is loaded, the Dispatcher will first try to load an Action class).
+This also means that you can develop a plugin with controllers implementing this behavior without breaking the base application (since, when the **cakephp-actions-class** plugin is loaded, the Dispatcher will first try to load an `Action` class and fallback to the regular `Controller` dispatching behavior if it can not find a proper `Action` class to load).

 ### Everything you do in Controller can be done in an Action class

-Under the hood, `Action` classes instances of a `Controller` object, meaning that **everything you do in a regular `Controller` class can be done in an `Action` class**.
+Under the hood, `Action` classes are instances of `\Cake\Controller\Controller`, meaning that **everything you do in a regular `Controller` class can be done in an `Action` class**.

 #### Loading Components